CmdQ/AoC/README.md

 - [x] Why does `const Mappings = Dict{String, String}` not work?
 It does [now](https://github.com/CmdQ/AoC2020/commit/e2c14ecce1fcd80a8872ccf5ce800d1537a1a867), no idea why.
 - [ ] [Heisenbug?][heisenbug4]
 - [ ] Loading with [`reduce`][reduce]/[`foldl`][foldl] and [`ImmutableDict`][ImmutableDict]

+### 5

+That was almost too easy.
+Julia's `parse` is capable of binary numbers, so after replacing letters you're done.
+The whole splitting into rows and seats is nonsense.

 #### Heisenbug